Extract selected loci¶

 The instruction extracts:

-) in the graph topology,the edges connecting all the extracted nodes, and
+- the edges connecting all the extracted nodes, and

 To have basic information on the sub-graph, execute: